Pharmacy Technician

 Licensing as a Pharmacy Technician

-The Ontario College of Pharmacists is responsible for regulating the profession of pharmacy in Ontario which includes the issuance of certificates of registration for pharmacy students, interns, pharmacists and pharmacy technicians.
+The Ontario College of Pharmacists is responsible for regulating the profession of pharmacy in Ontario which includes the issuance of certificates of registration for pharmacists and pharmacy technicians.

-Graduates must preregister with the Ontario College of Pharmacists and start the process of becoming licensed to practice as regulated pharmacy technician in Ontario.
 In order to practice as a pharmacy technician in Ontario, graduates must complete the registration requirements as outlined on the Ontario College of Pharmacists (OCP) website.
-Graduates will be eligible to complete the practice based training requirement called Structured Practical Training (SPT), the Pharmacy Examining Board of Canada Qualifying Exam (www.pebc.ca) and the OCP jurisprudence examination (www.ocpinfo.com).
+Graduates will be eligible to register as a pharmacy technician intern and complete the practice based assessment requirement called Practice Assessment of Competence at Entry (PACE), the Pharmacy Examining Board of Canada Qualifying Exam (www.pebc.ca), and the OCP Jurisprudence, Ethics and Professionalism Exam (www.ocpinfo.com).
 Click on the links to access timelines and fees for registration and exams.
 The final application for the Certificate of Registration as a Pharmacy Technician includes obtaining personal professional liability insurance, completing the Declaration of Good Character, a police background check and paying the final application fees.
 Registration with the Ontario College of Pharmacists is a legal requirement to practice and is subject to the regulations and restrictions established by this governing body.

 Program Learning Outcomes